 The EU is a global leader in climate change and environmental policies but it cannot do it alone.
 Even if it achieves its ambitious green targets it only emits about 8% of the world’s greenhouse gases.
-However, EU can help effectively shape global standards.
+However, the EU can help effectively shape global standards.
 As its market is among the largest and richest in the world, it can set sustainable and green rules, in such a way that those who want to enter the single market will have to follow them.
-This is a practical and strong leverage that EU holds and should use.
-In addition, with the results from the US elections EU is re-gaining a strong ally in the new US administration.
+This is practical and strong leverage that the EU holds and should use.
+In addition, with the results from the US elections, the EU is re-gaining a strong ally in the new US administration.
 The EU can and should be proud of its global leadership on climate and environmental policies.

 Yet, instead of concentrating too much on the global conversation and working on even newer targets, the EU should work internally on the agreed commitments and implement policies, investments, and innovation.

 The COVID-19 pandemic is not stopping the process but rather speeding-up twin green and digital transition.
 We should not be concentrating on the question IF green transformation happens but HOW it happens because the transition to a low-carbon, climate-resilient and resource-efficient economy is already unstoppable.
 Now is the time for implementation, then the EU economy will be cheaper and more competitive globally.

 - The EU needs to translate the process into European policies because the implementation is the key.

 - There needs to be a change in the paradigm of the European economy towards a green economy.
 With this also comes the necessity to change the measurement of green and sustainable economic growth.
 Using the GDP as a measurement in an old fashioned way will become rather obsolete.